-One of the most prominent manufacturers of mail-order homes in the United States, the Aladdin Company sold more than 50,000 kit houses between 1906 and 1982, when the business closed.
-In 1996, the Clarke Historical Library at Central Michigan University acquired the company’s complete records.
-In addition to bills, contracts, and other business documents, these records include a complete set of Aladdin Company’s annual catalogs and more than 15,000 drawings.
-The documents are of immense value to sociologists and historians who study the American family.
-Because the records make it possible to identify Aladdin homes, they are also of interest to historical societies and homeowners across the nation.
-Recognizing that this collection would have a wide audience, the Library sought funding from the NEH to arrange and describe the documents, which is the first, labor-intensive step required to make archival documents accessible to researchers.
-The Library has since digitized many of the records and published them online, making them freely and publicly available.
+One of the most prominent manufacturers of mail-order houses in the United States, the Aladdin Company sold more than 70,000 kit houses between 1906 and 1982, when the business closed and its records went missing.
+In 1996, the records were found in an abandoned warehouse and donated to the Clarke Historical Library at Central Michigan University.
+The records—seven truckloads of them—were in substantial disorder when they arrived at the library.
+Recognizing that this collection would have a wide audience, the library sought funding from the NEH to arrange and describe the documents, which is the first, labor intensive-step required to make archival records accessible to the public.

 View By Location